Rudd-O/dts-publishingstudio/README.md

 2. Create an empty directory somewhere.
 3. Run the `./build <path to the new directory>` command.

 In that directory, the output OVA file will be present when the process is done.
+It will be named `dts-publishingstudio-<XX>.<YY>-amd64.ova`.

 The `build` command will run sudo which may require your root password, or sudo configuration to make it passwordless.
 Ensure you do what's necessary to make it work.